Meiting Garments logo mark

 Clothing Manufacturer Red Flags for Startup Brands

-Quick answer: clothing manufacturer red flags for startup brands include vague MOQ answers, no similar sample proof, unclear sample approval steps, quote items that change after deposit, weak QC ownership, and a supplier that cannot explain how your reference, fabric, artwork, labels, and packaging become a bulk production standard.
+clothing manufacturer red flags for startup brands include vague MOQ answers, no similar sample proof, unclear sample approval steps, quote items that change after deposit, weak QC ownership, and a supplier that cannot explain how your reference, fabric, artwork, labels, and packaging become a bulk production standard.

 01

-Use this snapshot before paying for sampling.
+Check these answers before paying for sampling.
 A reliable factory should be able to explain what happens before bulk production, not only say that your design is possible.

 • MOQ: ask whether the minimum is by style, color, fabric, decoration, label, or packaging item

-• Sampling time: Meiting usually plans 10-18 working days after reference, fabric, artwork, fit, label, and packing details are confirmed
+• Sampling time: Meiting usually plans 10–25 calendar days after reference, fabric, artwork, fit, label, and packing details are confirmed

 • Bulk production: the real lead time should be counted after sample approval, material confirmation, and deposit